supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 > ![[Linearly Dependent and Independent Vectors-20240317233134592.webp]]
 > It is not necessary for every vector in a LD set to form a linear combination with every other vectors in the set.
 The vector $q$ does not form a linear combination of every other vectors, though the set is linearly dependent.

-- A set containing a zero vector is always a LD set.
+- A set containing a zero vector is always a LD set of vectors.

 > [!example]
 > ![[Linearly Dependent and Independent Vectors-20240317230746059.webp]]